Sustainable Model for MHPSS Service ProvisionSEED Kurdistan2021-02-18T12:41:45+00:00

-- SEED will build the capacity of service providers through professional development, organizational development, and the adoption of and adherence to, common professional standards through training SEED’s Center for Mental Health and Psychosocial Support Services (MHPSS) at Koya University
+Building the capacity of service providers (Government and NGO) through professional development, organizational development, and the adoption of and adherence to, common professional standards through training SEED’s Center for Mental Health and Psychosocial Support Services (MHPSS) at Koya University